 Jake Gyllenhaal's sister Maggie played Rachel Dawes in The Dark Knight, in which Ledger played The Joker.
 Her character dies, too.

 For that matter, Jake was apparently considered for the role of Harvey Dent.

 For Batman, before Begins was in production.
 That would have put a whole new spin on Joker's line "You complete me." (...okay, maybe exactly the same spin.)

 Internet Backdraft: At the time, whether this movie should have won over Crash was quite the debate-starter (to say nothing of those who think neither deserved to win).
 Now, while it's still not consensus that Brokeback was the best film that year, most film critics agree that Crash should not have beaten it.

-Some were rather upset about the movie centering on a gay couple, to the point of fears that Heath Ledger would jump out of the screen and rape the audience.
+Some were rather upset about the movie centering on a gay couple.

 Ennis' father knew he was gay.
 That's why he made him look at that dead gay guy.